Putin oversees commissioning of new Russian navy warships

 “We will speed up and increase the volumes of construction of ships of various projects, equip them with the most modern weapons, and conduct the operational and combat training using the experience received during the special military operation,” Putin said, referring to Russia's 10-month-old campaign in Ukraine.

-The newly commissioned included a corvette, a minesweeper and the Generalissimus Suvorov nuclear submarine.
-The submarine armed with Bulava nuclear-tipped intercontinental-ballistic missiles is the sixth submarine of the new Borei-class to join the Russian navy.
+The newly commissioned vessels included a corvette, a minesweeper and the Generalissimus Suvorov nuclear submarine.
+The submarine armed with Bulava nuclear-tipped intercontinental ballistic missiles is the sixth submarine of the new Borei-class to join the Russian navy.

 “It will ensure Russia's security for decades ahead,” Putin said.